xuehuinet/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Waiting for Accept Offer message
 ```

-* Buyer waiting for the message that swap offer is received.
+* Buyer is waiting for the message that swap offer has been received.
 The offer Swap Id will be printed.
 ```
 You get an offer to swap BTC to MWC.
 SwapID is 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
 ```